Posts In: Health

 4. Quicker Recovery and Injury Prevention

 Many athletes find that practicing yoga after intense training helps relieve muscle soreness and reduces inflammation.
-Poses like legs up the wall and gentle twists encourage blood flow, which aids in flushing out lactic acid and speeding up muscle recovery.
+Poses like legs up the wall and gentle twists encourage blood flow.
+This aids in flushing out lactic acid and speeding up muscle recovery.

 In addition to quicker recovery, yoga can prevent injuries by strengthening and stretching muscle groups that are often overlooked.
 Many athletic injuries result from muscular imbalances—where one set of muscles becomes overly developed while another remains underutilized.
 Yoga addresses these imbalances, ensuring that all muscles are working harmoniously together.